Skip to main content

 Secondary MS symptoms

 These are symptoms that may develop later in the course of the disease when some of the above symptoms become permanent.
-Symptoms including contractures, urine infections, 'thinning' of your bones (osteoporosis), muscle wasting and reduced mobility may be experienced.
+Symptoms including contractures, urine infections, bone fragility (osteoporosis), muscle wasting and reduced mobility may be experienced.

 How is multiple sclerosis diagnosed?

 Almost all the symptoms that can occur with MS can also occur with other diseases.
-It is often difficult to be sure if a first episode of symptoms (a first relapse) is due to MS. For example, you may have an episode of numbness in a leg, or blurring of vision for a few weeks, which then goes.
-It may have been the first relapse of MS or just a one-off illness that was not MS.
+It is often difficult to be sure if a first episode of symptoms (a first relapse) is due to MS. For example, an episode of numbness in a leg, or blurring of vision for a few weeks, may have been the first relapse of MS or just a one-off illness that was not MS.

-Therefore, a firm diagnosis of MS is often not made until two or more relapses have occurred.
-So, you may have months, or years, of uncertainty if you have an episode of symptoms and the diagnosis is not clear.
+A firm diagnosis of MS is often not made until two or more relapses have occurred.
+So, there may be months, or years, of uncertainty when there is an episode of symptoms and the diagnosis is not yet clear.
+This can be a very difficult time for many people.

 Can you test for multiple sclerosis?